Democratic Reformist Party: History

-The Democratic Reformist Party was born in 1983 as a political operation undertaken by politicians from CiU and the former UCD for the 1986 general election.
-This project soon received the name of "Operation Roca" by the name of one of its promoters, the Catalan politician Miquel Roca i Junyent, although there were other promoters such as the former president of the CGPJ, Federico Carlos Sainz de Robles y Rodríguez, as well as lawyers, businessmen, etc. From the journalistic world the project had the support of the Diario 16 newspaper and of its then director, Pedro J. Ramírez.
+The Democratic Reformist Party was born in 1983 as a political operation undertaken by politicians from Convergence and Union (CiU) and the former Union of the Democratic Centre (UCD) for the 1986 general election.
+This project soon received the name of "Operation Roca" by the name of one of its promoters, the Catalan politician Miquel Roca, although there were other promoters such as the former president of the General Council of the Judiciary, Federico Carlos Sainz de Robles y Rodríguez, as well as lawyers, businessmen, etc. From the journalistic world the project had the support of the Diario 16 newspaper and of its then director, Pedro J. Ramírez.
 The PRD was officially registered on 11 March 1983 while on May 19, its first foundational meeting was held, with the participation of members of the Majorcan Union, Canarian Convergence, the Independent Group of Almería, and Galician Coalition; and its first “summit” took place on 5 July with representatives from 25 provinces in attendance.

 The reformist operation also had the support of the banking sector, and of the employers, especially the Spanish Confederation of Employers' Organizations (CEOE), whose president promised the PRD economic support for the electoral campaign worth 16,000 million pesetas.

 Despite its supposed centrist and liberal character, for many potential voters the PRD was too identified with Catalan politics and presented a very confusing political profile.
 Certainly the leaders of the party sinned of optimism, since they considered that Felipe González’s PSOE would not manage to obtain the absolute majority and that the People’s Alliance (AP) of Manuel Fraga had reached its peak.
 In fact, one of the premises of the PRD was that it could subtract votes and seats from two of the parties allied with AP, the People's Democratic Party (PDP) of Oscar Alzaga and the Liberal Party.

 The party celebrated its constituent congress from 23–25 November 1984, when Antonio Garrigues Walker was elected as its president.